Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Get started

+Here it is explained how you could start the solution with minimal setup.
+Nevertheless, you need sufficient [resources](#required-resources) for it, if you take over the standard resources defined by the [`values.yaml`](values.yaml).
+In the further course of the document how you can include your own Secrets, Volumes or adjust the required resources.
-Create your own `myvalues.yaml` based on the standard [`values.yaml`](values.yaml) and configure all required parameters, like in the example below.
+Create your own `myvalues.yaml` based on the standard [`values.yaml`](values.yaml) and configure needed parameters.
 All of the parameters are explained in detail in the charts [`values.yaml`](values.yaml).

 The following represents the most simple `myvalues.yaml` assuming the API-Management Plattform + Filebeat is running externally to the Kubernetes cluster as indicated in the illustration above: